crewsycrews/JKH-digital/app/README.md

-# Strapi application
+# Vote

-A quick description of your strapi application
+Information system for absentee voting of owners in apartment buildings.